erikmunkby/hela/README.md

-# catalog: write your data catalog as code
+# `catalog`: write your data catalog as code
 ![Unit Tests](https://github.com/erikmunkby/catalog/actions/workflows/unit_tests.yaml/badge.svg)
 ![Spark](https://github.com/erikmunkby/catalog/actions/workflows/test_spark.yaml/badge.svg)
 ![BigQuery](https://github.com/erikmunkby/catalog/actions/workflows/test_bigquery.yaml/badge.svg)
 ![AWS Glue](https://github.com/erikmunkby/catalog/actions/workflows/test_aws_glue.yaml/badge.svg)

 You probably already have your data job scripts version controlled, but what about your data catalog?
 The answer: **write your data catalog as code!** Storing your data catalog and data documentation as code makes your catalog searchable, referenceable, reliable, platform agnostic, sets you up for easy collaboration and much more!
 This library is built to fit small and large data landscapes, but is happiest when included from the start.

 TODO: Add link to homepage, pypi?, demo repo

-# Installing
+## Installing
 Using pip:

 `pip install catalog`